 Orange Land recorded pensions and benefits expense of \$958.
-Staff decreased this expense by \$304 to make a corresponding test year adjustment for an over-allocation of salaries from FUS1.
-Staff has increased this expense by \$128 to reflect Orange Land's allocation of the increase in pensions and benefits based on two new full-time employees for FUS1.
-Staff's adjustments result in a net decrease to pensions and benefits expense of \$176 (-\$304 + \$128).
-Therefore, staff recommends pensions and benefits expense of \$782.
+We decreased this expense by \$304 to make a corresponding test year adjustment for an over-allocation of salaries from FUS1.
+We increased this expense by \$128 to reflect Orange Land's allocation of the increase in pensions and benefits based on two new full-time employees for FUS1.
+Our adjustments result in a net decrease to pensions and benefits expense of \$176 (-\$304 + \$128).
+Therefore, we hereby approve a pensions and benefits expense of \$782.